-Chinese medicine has a wide range of therapeutic technique at its disposal, including herbs, acupuncture, moxibustion, diet, massage, and specialised exercises, some of which involve breath training.
+Chinese medicine has a wide range of therapeutic technique at its disposal, including herbs, acupuncture, moxibustion, diet, massage, and specialised exercises.
 Each of these techniques is a field of study with its own specialists, although the training of every Chinese doctor includes at least some introduction to their principles and applications.

 Herbs (and Acupuncture), however, are by far the most common form of therapy in Chinese medicine.
 Herbs can be applied in decoction (like soups), in powders, pills, plasters, tinctures, and syrups.
 Modern dosage forms include ‘instant’ preparations, ampoules, capsules, and even I.V. drip for emergencies.
 The most common form, however, remains the decoction.

 Chinese herbs are rarely prescribed singly.
 Following diagnosis, a standard formula is chosen for the condition, and then ‘sculpted’ by the addition or deletion of different but related herbs until the prescription suits the state of the individual patient.
 The effect of the prescription upon the patient is assessed at the next consultation and the herbs are adjusted accordingly.